 - All students who wish to be considered for federal and state financial aid, need-based scholarships and private loans must complete a FAFSA (Free Application for Federal Student Aid).
 We strongly encourage you to apply online at www.fafsa.gov.
 The FAFSA or Renewal FAFSA should be completed at www.fafsa.gov as soon as possible after October 1 for the upcoming academic year.
 ACC’s priority filing date for the federal processing center to receive your FAFSA is MARCH 15th.
-For more information on the tax data used in determining your eligibility please watch this video.
+For more information on how to complete the FAFSA on your phone, please watch this video.

 - Students whose FAFSAs are received by the priority filing date are given first consideration for some federal and state financial aid programs that have limited funds.